RemoteRF

 Canceling a Reservation

-If you wish to cancel a reservation that you made (which is useful if you happen lose one of the issued tokens), you can use the command cancelres.
-As illustrated below using the myres command to view active reservations, canceling a reservation amounts to simply indicating which of the listed reservations you wish to cancel.
-Here, initially one reservation was held and then none after canceling the lone reservation.
+As illustrated below using the myres command to view active reservations, canceling a reservation amounts to simply indicating which of the listed reservations a user wishes to cancel.

 Using the RemoteRF Platform